sandeepse3/CodeInspires/README.md

 <br> grep -f special customers 	-f(file) option, you can tell grep / fgrep to take the search targets from a file

 #### The egrep command is the most powerful member of the grep command family.
 You can use it like fgrep to search for multiple targets.
 Like, grep it allows you to use regular expressions to specify targets, but it provides a fuller, more poweful set of regular expressions than grep.
-<br> The egrep command accepts all of the basic regular expressions recognized by grep, as well as several useful extension to the set.
-egrep c|c++|unix students	# You can tell egrep to search for several targets by separating them with the vertical bar or pipe symbol(|)
+The egrep command accepts all of the basic regular expressions recognized by grep, as well as several useful extension to the set. egrep c|c++|unix students	# You can tell egrep to search for several targets by separating them with the vertical bar or pipe symbol(|)
 <br> egrep "C |Oracle" students
 <br> egrep "^\^|\%$" temp